 Include education on the various types of fraternities, sororities and governing councils in the chapter’s new member education process.

-Host a program or workshop in the academic year which focuses on diversity and inclusion for the chapter or community where 80% or more of chapter membership attends.
+Attend or host a program or workshop in the academic year which focuses on diversity and inclusion for the chapter or community where 30% or more of chapter membership attends.

 Actively discourage cultural appropriative activities and practices and hold members accountable who engage in cultural appropriation.